Veterans BenefitsApril 17, 2026 · 10 min read · By Dan Stevens

 The combined ratings formula has direct implications for how veterans can approach additional claims:

 Bilateral conditions on both sides of a paired joint are each worth filing.
-The bilateral factor can be the difference between 70% and 80% — $3,524/year — and requires both sides to be rated above 0%.
+The bilateral factor can be the difference between one rating tier and the next, and it requires both sides to be rated above 0%.

 Conditions rated at any level are worth documenting.
 Even if a 10% condition doesn't immediately move your combined rating, it establishes service connection for a condition that may worsen later.
 The dollar impact today may be $0; the impact when the condition worsens may be significant.